-It also reduces up to 97% of chlorine in the water, while eliminating heavy metals, so your water tastes great and won’t stain your glassware or damage your appliances.
-The salt-free softener also negates the need to have to replace salt, while the filters will need changing approximately every three months.
+It also reduces up to 97% of chlorine in the water while eliminating heavy metals, so your water tastes great and won’t stain your glassware or damage your appliances.
+The salt-free softener also negates the need to replace salt, while the filters will need to be changed approximately every 3 months.

 4. Express Water WH300SCKS Whole House Water Filter

 The three-stage Express Water WH300SCKS water filter boasts a 15 GPM flow rate at a pressure between 45 and 80 PSI.
-Water passes through a sediment filter to get rid of coarse debris like sand and rust before the Kinetic Degradation Fluxion (HDF) filter removes heavy metals.
+Water passes through a sediment filter to remove coarse debris like sand and rust before the Kinetic Degradation Fluxion (HDF) filter removes heavy metals.
 Finally, your well water is passed through an Activated Carbon Block (ACB) that effectively captures chlorine, pesticides, pharmaceuticals, and other chemicals that can give water an off-taste.

+Express Water boasts that each filter will last between 6 months and a year, depending on the quality and cleanliness of your water.
 The model includes handy pressure gauges on top of each filter, which indicate if you have a blockage and when filters need replacing.
-These can help save money because they prevent you from replacing incorrect filters or replacing the whole lot every time you change them.
+These can help save money because they prevent you from replacing incorrect filters or the whole lot every time you change them.

+The WH300SCKS also comes with a freestanding frame, so you don’t have to attach brackets to your wall unless you want to.
 There were a few hang-ups with this filter.
-First off, we experienced leaking connections, even after applying several layers of Teflon tape.
+First, we experienced leaking connections, even after applying several layers of Teflon tape.
 Secondly, we found that the water pressure dropped drastically between the filtration stages, which caused a problem with showers and following heavy water use.